The PhD programme in Agricultural Economics consists of a thesis and an oral examination.

 All students need to follow a preparatory programme for the thesis which is not part of the degree programme.
 This preparatory programme should at least cover the following modules or their equivalents:

 - Any two modules in economic or applied economic theory (e.g. Micro-economics or Macro-economics)

 - One module in quantitative methods (Econometrics, Applied econometrics, Quantitative methods, or Partial equilibrium modeling

 - One module in the field of specialization (institutional economics, science and technology policy, food policy, etc)

-If these modules or their equivalents are successfully completed and a PhD proposal been successfully presented and approved by the Department’s postgraduate committee, the student may proceed to the research phase and the thesis.
-Students can be exempted from this programme if equivalent course are completed at other universities and students could provide evidence that these prerequisites have been met.
+If these modules or their equivalents are successfully completed and a PhD proposal has been successfully presented and approved by the Department’s postgraduate committee, the student may proceed to the research phase and the thesis.
+Students can be exempted from this programme if equivalent course have been completed at other universities and students could provide evidence that these prerequisites have been met.

 The Dean has the right of authorisation regarding matters not provided for in the General Regulations or the Faculty regulations.
 Due to capacity constraints, there may not be an intake of new students every year.
 It remains the applicant’s responsibility to ensure that the degree they wish to apply for, will indeed be offered.